Guide

 Sweet Tooth Dental reported a net income of £40,000 for the last financial year.
 They had £4,000 in non-cash expenses due to the depreciation of medical machinery.
 Throughout the year, there were some changes in working capital:

-Current assets increased by £2,000 because some patients bought on credit despite not settling not their bills yet.
-And inventory increased by £1,000, as they purchased new surgical kits and protective equipment.
+• Current assets increased by £2,000 because some patients bought on credit and have not settled their bills yet.
+Inventory increased by £1,000 as they purchased new surgical kits and protective equipment.

 Using the indirect method, Sweet Tooth Dental's operating cash flow calculation looks like this: